ti-cortex-m4/demo-java-completablefuture/doc/article.md

+##### >You should not use blocking methods in asynchronous computation pipeline - it reduces performance dramatically.

-#### If this ’CompletableFuture’ is canceled, all these methods throw an unchecked ’CancellationException’
+#### If this `CompletableFuture` is canceled, all these methods throw an unchecked `CancellationException`

 #### Methods for bulk operations

-Last but not the least, the ’CompletableFuture’ class has two static methods, then this future depends on many previous futures, not just on two.
+Last but not the least, the `CompletableFuture` class has two static methods, then this future depends on many previous futures, not just on two.
 Note that all the argument futures can have different generic types.

 <table>